biopython/biopython.github.io/wiki/SeqRecord.md

 ```

 And this is some of the output.
 Remember python likes to count from
-zero, so for the 94 records in this file they have been labelled 0 to
+zero, so the 94 records in this file have been labelled 0 to 93:
-93:

 `index 0, ID = Z78533.1, length 740, with 5 features`
 `index 1, ID = Z78532.1, length 753, with 5 features`